AJTJ/rust_practice/ownership_notes.md

 - **Deep copying** actually copies the heap data as well.
 - Anything only stored on the _stack_ (anything with known, fixed value at compile time) has no heap data, therefore will never need to have its memory allocation managed.
 - _To be seen_ the `Copy` trait is part of certain data types and will _not_ cause older variables to go out of scope.
+- functions take ownership as well, unless they have the `Copy` trait.

+# References

+...